thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 This device translates external data feeds into sensory feeds, and it does so inside the body after it's too late for snoopers to intercept the transmission.
-This may seem like a small subset of what an internal commlink can do, and it is.
-It's basically the "input" section of the input/output of an internal commlink.
+This may seem like a small subset of what an internal Commlink can do, and it is.
+It's basically the "input" section of the input/output of an internal Commlink.

 Adjusting the device for HotSim is a Hardware modification, and illegal.
 If a wired HotSim path is not installed the device can still wirelessly broadcast any